 To discuss the advantages and disadvantages of entering into a Consent Order or to obtain advice about parenting matters generally, please contact us.

-Recovery Order and Location Order Applications
+Recovery Order and location order applications

 If or where a child has been wrongfully retained by a person, a Recovery Order can be sought for the ‘recovery’ or return of the child/children, often without notice to the other party.

-Where there is uncertainty about where the child/children are living or located, a Location Order can be used to require a third party, for example, a government department such as Centrelink, to supply information as to a child’s whereabouts to assist in locating a child/children wrongfully retained by a person.
+Where there is uncertainty about where the child/children are living or located, a Location Order can be used to require a third party, for example, a government department such as Services Australia, to supply information as to a child’s whereabouts to assist in locating a child/children wrongfully retained by a person.

 An application to the Court must be made to obtain a Recovery and/or Location Order.
 In deciding whether to make a Recovery Order, the court is obliged to consider whether it is in the ‘best interests’ of the child/children to do so.